Skip to content

 Passing Data Between API Calls

-There are certain scenarios when it is convenient to pass dynamic data into a REST call or between consequent REST calls, i.e.:
+There are certain scenarios where it is convenient to pass dynamic data into a REST call or between subsequent REST calls, such as:

-1. We want to use credential from external configuration file to avoid hard-coding them as REST headers or REST parameters.
+1. You might want to use credentials from an external configuration file to avoid hard-coding them as REST headers or parameters.

-2. One call returns values that are needed by subsequent calls.
-Good example is a bearer token returned by authorization calls that should then be used as a header in all subsequent calls.
-The token has short life range and should be requested again and again between testing sessions.
+2. One call returns values needed by subsequent calls.
+A good example is a bearer token returned by authorization calls, which should then be used as a header in all subsequent calls.
+The token has a short lifespan and should be requested repeatedly between testing sessions.

-3. We want to test service in exploratory mode.
-I.e. do some sequence of calls manually.
-Maybe then checking something via the UI or getting some value that is easier to get via the API and then needed elsewhere.
+3. You might want to test a service in exploratory mode.
+That is, perform a sequence of calls manually.
+Perhaps then check something via the UI or get a value that is easier to obtain via the API and then needed elsewhere.

-So we enabled pre- and post- request callbacks that work both in REST editor and in runtime when tests executes API calls.
+Therefore, we enabled pre- and post-request callbacks that work in both the REST editor and during runtime when tests execute API calls.
 We call them **Before**Request and **After**Response.

 Before-Request and After-Response REST Callbacks.